-Note: If you are interested in joining our lab for a MSc project or traineeship, please contact us.
+Note: We currently have one opening for a postdoctoral fellow in collaboration with Ruhr University Bochum.
+If you are interested in joining our lab for a MSc project or traineeship, please contact us.

 - Erno Hermans (Principal Investigator)